New calls for Muscat to resign over journalist's murder

 That firm was to have been used to pay kick-backs of at least €1.8m to Muscat's chief-of-staff, Keith Schembri, and his then energy minister (now tourism minister) Konrad Mizzi, in a corruption scheme involving a new power plant, another investigation, by Malta's Financial Intelligence Unit (FIU), later showed.

-And Caruana Galizia was working on a cache of freshly-leaked emails from the power plant company at the time of her assassination in October 2017.
+And Caruana Galizia had been working on a cache of freshly-leaked emails from the power plant company at the time of her assassination in October 2017.

-The pair said earlier they had nothing to do with 17 Black.
+The pair, Schembri and Mizzi, said earlier they had nothing to do with 17 Black.

-And, for his part, Muscat who declined to sack Schembri or Mizzi even after the FIU revelations broke, continued to defend them on Wednesday.
+And, for his part, Muscat who declined to sack them even after the FIU revelations, continued to defend the pair on Wednesday.

-There were no signs they were involved in the murder and "the country's institutions work, they work well", he told press in Valetta.
+There were no signs they were involved in the murder and "the country's institutions work, they work well", the prime minister told press.

 He had given police special instructions to look out for "people of interest" in the case, Muscat added, and "if I had not given these instructions, maybe today we might be speaking of persons of interest who might have escaped", he said.

-But for one of Caruana Galizia's sons, Paul, it was a disgrace that Schembri and Mizzi were still in place.
+But for one of Caruana Galizia's sons, Paul, it was a disgrace that Schembri and Mizzi still held high office.

-"The bribery scheme involves the prime minister's chief of staff Keith Schembri, the now tourism minister Konrad Mizzi ... they are still in cabinet," Paul Caruana Galizia said on Twitter.
+"The bribery scheme involves the prime minister's chief-of-staff Keith Schembri [and] the now tourism minister Konrad Mizzi ... they are still in cabinet," Paul Caruana Galizia said on Twitter.

 For her other son, Matthew, Wednesday's arrest was "an overdue, but important development".

-"We now expect the authorities to continue investigating Fenech's links to [Schembri and Mizzi]," Matthew Caruana Galizia told EUobserver.
+"We now expect the authorities to continue investigating Fenech's links [to the Maltese government]," Matthew Caruana Galizia told EUobserver.

-Meanwhile, Maltese opposition politicians joined civil society appeals for Muscat to step down.
+And for its part, the Maltese opposition party joined civil society in saying there could be no trust in that investigation if Muscat stayed in charge.

 "The prime minister's position is untenable.
-He must resign now and let justice take its course," Simon Busuttil, a former leader of the opposition Nationalist Party, said.
+He must resign now and let justice take its course," Simon Busuttil, a former leader of the Nationalist Party, said.

 "Prime minister - you are responsible for this mess.
-Resign," David Casa, an opposition MEP, added.
+Resign," David Casa, a Maltese centre-right opposition MEP, added.

-And outrage at Muscat's handling of the whole affair was echoed in wider Europe.
+The outrage at Muscat's handling of the affair was also echoed in wider Europe.

-"After two years of inaction ... it's high time the people behind the murder are brought to justice", Sven Giegold, a German Green MEP, said.
+"After two years of inaction ... it's high time the people behind the murder are brought to justice", Sven Giegold, a German Green MEP, said on Wednesday.

 Schembri and Mizzi must step down and Muscat must "ensure that the investigation into the murder of Daphne is thorough and free from any political interference", Giegold added.